DPWXY/Avia/README.md

 ## LLM Experiments
+For this folder, it contains code used to train, test, and evaluate LLM's performance on our copilot task.
 ### Website Demo (NEW)
 We also provide website for holding our LLM demo.
 If you don't have access to Openai API key, you can directly try our speech to speech pipeline through the website.